vadimv/server-components/README.md

 ```

 During a dispatch, the routes are verified one by one for a matching HTTP method and a path pattern.
-Route path patterns can include zero, one or two path-variables, possibly combined with regexes and the wildcard symbol "*".
+Route path patterns can include zero, one or two path-extracting variables, possibly combined with regexes and the wildcard symbol "*".
 The matched variables values become available as the correspondent handlers' parameters alongside with the request details object.
 The route's handler function should return a ``CompletableFuture`` of the page's state: